Doxycycline for Children With Lyme Disease: Benefits and Risks

 Amoxicillin and cefuroxime are commonly used alternatives for children with Lyme disease when doxycycline is not indicated.

-These options are often preferred when coinfections are not suspected.
+These antibiotics are often preferred when coinfections are not suspected.

-When coinfections such as Babesia and Bartonella in children are a concern, doxycycline may still be considered.
+When coinfections such as Babesia and Bartonella in children are concerns, doxycycline may still be considered.

 Single Dose of Doxycycline for a Tick Bite

-A single dose of doxycycline is sometimes used after a tick bite to prevent Lyme disease.
+A single dose of doxycycline is sometimes prescribed after a tick bite to reduce the risk of Lyme disease.

-However, there is limited evidence that a single dose prevents long-term or chronic manifestations of Lyme disease.
+However, evidence remains limited regarding whether a single dose prevents long-term or chronic manifestations of Lyme disease.

 Frequently Asked Questions